johnsosoka/site-johnsosoka-com/website/_pages/etc.md

 - [Workflow](/workflow/) - Apps/Tools/Services that I use for running my life.
 - [Quotes](/quotes/) - Some quotes I've collected.
 - [Scriptorium](/scriptorium/) - Scripts that I've written.
+- [Grinkers](/grinkers/) - A tribute page to Grinkers, a now closed arcade in Eagle, Idaho.